Sony A6000 vs A7S

-The Sony Alpha A6000 and the Sony Alpha A7S are two digital cameras that were officially introduced, respectively, in February 2014 and April 2014.
-Both the A6000 and the A7S are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame sensor.
-The A6000 has a resolution of 24 megapixel, whereas the A7S provides 12 MP.
+The Sony Alpha A6000 and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in February 2014 and April 2014.
+Both the A6000 and the A7S are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7S) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the A7S provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is considerably larger (48 percent) than the Sony A6000.
 Moreover, the A7S is substantially heavier (42 percent) than the A6000.
 It is noteworthy in this context that the A7S is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Sony E-Mount Lens Catalog (A6000) and the Sony FE Lens Catalog (A7S).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.